 Before long, the starving Picts and Scots made a desperate attack on Coel's camp.
 Coel was taken by complete surprise, and the British forces fled.
 Wandering through remote territory after the attack, Coel became trapped in a bog at Coilsfield, in Tarbolton, Ayrshire, and drowned.
 Coel's death is recorded by Anglo-Saxon chroniclers.

-Later medieval legend tells of a Coel, who was the father of Saint Helena and the grandfather of Roman Emperor Constantine the Great.
+A later medieval legend tells of a Coel, who was the father of Saint Helena and the grandfather of Roman Emperor Constantine the Great.
 Other similarly named characters may be confused or with the Welsh Coel.
 Coel Hen may be the 'the merry old soul' for the children's nursery rhyme "Old King Cole".